jakejhansen/jakejhansen.github.io/Week_Reports/week1.md

 More videos are set to come in from the sellers during the next two weeks.
 I have created scripts for renaming the video files and collecting stats.
 A script for extracting frames has been made but need to be customized to choose specific part of frames.

+It took a bit of time to get set up in the new space.
+Much of the time this week has been spent on creating and exploring tools for managing and annotating the incoming data.
+Especially BeaverDam took some time but seems like some really promising software for creating annotation and deploying a HIT to MTurk.

 - [x] Get set up with the new space
 - [x] script for renaming videos
 - [x] script to collect stats about videos